chanzuckerberg/edu-design-system/README.md

 - Node - if using [nodenv](https://github.com/nodenv/nodenv), you can install the right version with `nodenv install`
 - Yarn - install through either [npm](https://docs.npmjs.com/) (`npm install -g yarn`) or [homebrew](https://brew.sh/) (`brew install yarn`)

+### Running the environment locally

+To get started, follow the following steps:

+1. Clone this repository
+2. Run `yarn install` in the terminal to install the project dependencies
+3. Run `yarn start` to start Storybook.

 ### Helpful commands